-B-3 Do your export selling prices vary according to the distribution channel identified?
+- B-3 Do your export selling prices vary according to the distribution channel identified?
 If so, provide details.
 Real differences in trade levels are characterised by consistent and distinct differences in functions and prices.

-SSB export selling prices do not vary according to the distribution channel.

-B-4 Prepare a spreadsheet named "Australian sales" listing all shipments (i.e. transaction by transaction) to Australia of the goods under consideration in the investigation period.
+N/A - B-4 Prepare a spreadsheet named "Australian sales" listing all shipments (i.e. transaction by transaction) to Australia of the goods under consideration in the investigation period.
 You must provide this list in electronic format.
-Include the following export related information: